austinshigh/autonomous-store-service/com/services/store/README.md

 ## Testing

 Implement a test driver class called TestDriver that implements a static main() method.
 The main() method should accept a single parameter, which is a command file.
 The main method will call the `CommandProcessor.processCommandFile(file: string)` method, passing in the name of the provided command file.
-The TestDriver class should be defined within the package "cscie97.store.test".
+The TestDriver class should be defined within the package "services.store.test".

 A single test CLI file will be included.
 It contains the API commands included in the "store_model_script.txt" document.